The-three-lords/iday_csv_templates/README.md

 After that you are prepared to change and maniputale the sample file data with the information necessary for your iday event.
 ![alt text][vscode]

+# Adding your iday event data

+In this section we will check the folder files structure, the data structure, the meaning of every column of information and the way to validate it.

+## Folder structure

+In csv-samples folder you can find 4 files
+* group_slots.csv
+* group.csv
+* user_slots.csv
+* user.csv

+### group_slots.csv
+This file contains all empty groups which will be configured in your event.
+In the sample there are configured 10 groups which will be able to be configured during the event.
+>With exceptions you don't need to change this file

+### group.csv